pikdum/blog/content/posts/thistle-tea/index.md

 ## Day 30 - July 1

 Since I had spells somewhat working, next I had to clean up the implementation.
-I dispatched the **SMSG_SPELL_START** and **SMSG_SPELL_GO** packets to nearby players and fixed spell cancelling, so now movement cancels spells as expected.
+I dispatched the **SMSG_SPELL_START** and **SMSG_SPELL_GO** packets to nearby players and fixed spell cancelling.

 ![](20240701_18h44m36s_grim.avif)

 ## Day 31 - July 2

-I added levels to mobs, random from their minimum to maximum level, rather than hardcoding to 1.
+I added levels to mobs, random from their minimum to maximum level, previously hardcoded 1.
 Then I made spells do some hardcoded damage, so mobs could die.
-Noticed that mobs would still change orientation when dead, so added a check to only move if alive.
+Mobs would still randomly change orientation when dead, so added a check to only move if alive.

 ![](20240702_20h41m22s_grim.avif)

-That seemed like a good stopping point and was 1 month since I started writing code for the project.
+That seemed like a good stopping point and was one month since I started writing code for the project.

-# Future Plans
+## Future Plans

-I plan on slowly working on this, adding more functionality as I go.
+I'll slowly work on this, adding more functionality as I go.
-My goal isn't really a 1:1 Vanilla server, but more something that fits well with Elixir's capabilities.
+My goal isn't a 1:1 Vanilla server, but more something that fits well with Elixir's capabilities, so I don't plan on accepting limitations for the sake of accuracy or similar.
-I'd like to see how many players this approach can handle, and how it compares in performance to MaNGOS, eventually.
+I'd like to see how many players this approach can handle and how it compares in performance to other implementations eventually too.

 Some things on the list: